-It's probably going to happen eventually.
 Is losing your virginity going to end up a precious time to be cherished forever?
-Or more like that first attempt at riding a bike – wobbly, terrifying and probably all over in a few seconds?
+Or more like that first attempt at riding a bike – wobbly, weird and probably all over in a few seconds?

 - Katy Perry was 16 and in the front seat of a Volvo.

 - Daniel Radcliff said of losing his v-card, ‘I'm happy to say I've had a lot better sex since then, but it wasn't as horrendously embarrassing as a lot of other people's were’.